Home

 • Different herbaria arrange their plants following different classification systems, often out of date for bamboos, making species hard to find

-• Knowledge of which parts of bamboos are important for identification use to be poor, and older herbarium collections may lack more important parts, such as culm sheaths
+• Knowledge of which parts of bamboos are important for identification used to be poor, and older herbarium collections often lack more important parts, such as culm sheaths, or even leaves

-• Different herbaria specialize in different plant groups and plants from different areas, and those that have comprehensive bamboo collections are few and far between
+• Different herbaria specialise in different plant groups and plants from different areas, and those that have comprehensive bamboo collections are few and far between

 • Herbarium material is fragile, and staff are cautious about allowing too much handling, as it has to be stored indefinitely

-Increasingly, however, herbarium collections are being digitized, catalogued, and made available on-line, especially for type specimens.
-This makes
+Increasingly, herbarium specimens are being digitized, catalogued, and made available on-line, especially the type collections, but this is a colossal and expensive task.
+This will help to protect

-Older herbarium specimens are often very problematic, and they can be very hard to identify.
+Older herbarium specimens are often very problematic, even for specialists, and they can be very hard to identify.
 Many might be discarded if sent in to a

-Newer herbarium collections are usually more comprehensive and in better condition, and many new collections are constantly being made and distributed.
-Collectors today are often photographing plants in the field as they make collections to get the best images of fresh material possible.
-Linking of such images to the images of the collections will also be possible in the future, and the inclusion of close up photos of the more critical parts of collections will also be undertaken.
-Currently huge amounts of memory are used up recording the blank mounting sheets, while important parts of the plant are not recorded in sufficient detail.
+Newer herbarium collections are usually more comprehensive and in better condition.
+Botanists today often photograph plants in the field as they make collections in order to get the best possible images of fresh material.
+Linking of such new images to the images of collections should now be possible.
+When digitizing herbarium collections it is to be hoped that close up photos of the more critical parts of collections will also be undertaken.
+Currently huge amounts of memory may be used up recording the blank mounting sheets, while important parts of the plant are not recorded in sufficient detail.

-[Home] [Introduction] [Background] [Identification] [Photos & Drawings] [Descriptions] [Living Collections] [Books] [Keys] [Herbaria] [Advice/ Consultancy] [Cultivated Bamboos] [Morphology] [Classification] [Nomenclature] [Origins] [Author] [Publications]
+[Home] [Introduction] [Background] [Identification] [Photos & Drawings] [Descriptions] [Living Collections] [Books] [Keys] [Herbaria] [Advice/ Consultancy] [Cultivated Bamboos] [Morphology] [Classification] [Nomenclature] [Origins] [Pests] [Author] [Publications] [Bamboos of Bhutan] [Flowers of La Plagne] [ABS Journal]